nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 In this lab, you use Azure Key Vault for TLS certificates and keys.
 You will configure Nginx for Azure to use these Azure resources to terminate TLS.

 - Learning Objectives
-Create a sample Azure Key Vault TLS cert/key
+Create a sample Azure Key Vault
+Create a TLS cert/key
 Configure and test Nginx for Azure to use the Azure Keys Update the previous Nginx configurations to use TLS for apps Update NSGs for TLS inbound traffic